demisto/content/Integrations/Flashpoint/README.md

   **Argument Name**   |**Description**                                                                          |**Required**
   ------------------- |---------------------------------------------------------------------------------------- |--------------
   report\_id          |Search report by report id.
-It is known by fp user or it is found in response as fpid.   |Required
+The report id can be known from output context path (Flashpoint.Report.ReportId) of report-search command or some other investigation.   |Required